Blog

 • Vet the facility.
 Prioritize Tier III, carrier-neutral buildings with published lists that can be checked.

-If you can tick the above criteria you have a better chance of having found an authentic, always-on, “unlimited” full-speed dedicated Singapore server.
+If you can tick the above criteria, you have a better chance of having found an authentic, always-on, “unlimited” full-speed dedicated Singapore server.

 The bandwidth economics in Singapore have evolved: transit is cheaper and budgets are climbing in data centers.